 Be Wary of Day and Night Events

 Understand what kind of event you are going to.
-Day events tend not to call for overly formal attire, so keep things relatively laidback, incorporate well-fitted cotton blazers and more textured shirts for effortless looks.
-Semi-formal night looks call for more formal versions of evening wear, but do not be afraid to experiment with different fabrics.
+Day events tend not to call for overly formal attire, so keep things relatively laidback, incorporating well-fitted cotton blazers and more textured shirts for effortless looks.
+Semi-formal night looks call for a more sophisticated appearance but don’t be afraid to experiment with different fabrics.
 Night events also call for deeper, darker suiting as well as more dusky toned accessories.
 Harness these colour palettes for fail-safe day and night semi-formal looks.

 Personal Touches are Integral

-With semi-formal looks, personal touches are your best bet for expressing your individual style while maintaining a formalist and classic aesthetic.
+With semi-formal looks, personal touches are your best bet for expressing your individual style while maintaining a formal and classic aesthetic.
 Pocket squares and watches will annotate blazers with a subtle dimension.
 Don’t forget to pay attention to smaller details like belts buckles.
-Last but not least your grooming should also be maintained at all times.
+Last but not least, your grooming should also be perfect at all times.

 If you are attending a semi-formal wedding, it’s important to acknowledge the style and time of the wedding.
 These details, such as whether the wedding is outside during the day or an evening cocktail event, will help you to dress for the occasion correctly.
 For less formal weddings and those that occur during the day, a light suit, such as one in beige, paired with a simple button-up and a coloured tie or pocket square makes an excellent option.
 For more formal weddings, stick to a traditionally dark suit paired with a light dress shirt and sophisticated accessories.

 - Select a suit and ensure that it is expertly tailored and well-fitted to your proportions.